bptlab/fCM-query-generator/README.md

 Two examples can be found in the `example`-folder.
 One describes a claim handling process in an insurance company.
 The other describes the reviewing process for an academic conference.
 For the conference example, a simple and a more complex variation are provided.

+To evaluate the performance of the generated state space queries, some measurements are provided in the `experiments` folder.

 ## Project setup

 The project can be used with the latest version of [npm](https://www.npmjs.com).